lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     >  To switch afterwards to a different region, use the command `ibmcloud target -r eu-de`

 1. Log in to the IBM Cloud Kubernetes Service.
-The prefix for running commands by using the IBM Cloud Container Service plug-in is **ibmcloud cs**.
+The prefix for running commands by using the IBM Cloud Container Service plug-in is **ibmcloud ks**.
     ```
-    ibmcloud cs init
+    ibmcloud ks init
     ```

 # Step 3 - Create a cluster